JudgeSansDredd/allegro/README.md

 - `JIRA_SERVER`: This is the domain of your Jira environment, i.e. the url you go to to visit Jira (e.g. `https://your-company.atlassian.net`).
 - `EMAIL_ADDRESS`: This is your email address your Jira account is associated with
-- `JIRA_KEY`: This can be found at https://id.atlassian.com/manage-profile/security
+- `JIRA_KEY`: This can be found at https://id.atlassian.com/manage-profile/security/api-tokens.
-  api-tokens.
   You may need to generate a key, if you haven't already.
 - `PROJECT_KEY`: This is the letter designation in front of your Jira tickets.
 For example, if your tickets are numbered like `ABC-123`, then your `PROJECT_KEY` is `ABC`.
 - `INCREMENT_SECONDS`: How granular do you want your timekeeping to be, measured in